 to those who have them.
 Thus, prices are set to primarily cover my bowl

 making expenses.
 If you fall in love with one of my bowls and feel you can't afford it, email me and tell me why you love the bowl and I will work with you to come up with a special price on this or a similar bowl.
 It is important to me that my bowls are affordable to anyone who really appreciates the beauty of wood.
 I have many bowls on display and for sale at the New Scenic Cafe near Duluth.
-Some of these are not shown here.
-I also have bowls on display in my shop in Hovland.
+All of these are shown here and can also be purchased directly from me.
+I usualy have bowls on display in my shop in Hovland.
 Click on the following links to go directly to the pages showing details of my Bowls for sale: